FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 ## React native project setup

-We are now going to create a new React Native Project.

-First, create a new react-native project in our desired directory by running the following command in the terminal:
+We are now going to create a new React Native project.
+First, create a new project in our desired directory by running the following command in the terminal:

 ```shell
 react-native init RNfusionauth
 ```

-Open the project folder in your text editor (VSCode or whatever you use).
+Open the project folder in your text editor, as we'll be making additional changes to these files.

 ### Installing react native app auth

-One of the key components of our application is the [`react-native-app-auth`](https://github.com/FormidableLabs/react-native-app-auth) package.
-This package sets up a bridge between [AppAuth-iOS](https://github.com/openid/AppAuth-iOS) and [AppAuth-Android](https://github.com/openid/AppAuth-Android) SDKs for communicating with [OAuth 2.0](https://tools.ietf.org/html/rfc6749) and [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) providers.
+A key dependency of our application is the [`react-native-app-auth`](https://github.com/FormidableLabs/react-native-app-auth) package.
+This sets up a bridge between the [AppAuth-iOS](https://github.com/openid/AppAuth-iOS) and [AppAuth-Android](https://github.com/openid/AppAuth-Android) SDKs for communicating with [OAuth 2.0](https://tools.ietf.org/html/rfc6749) and [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) providers.

-This library should support any server that implements the [OAuth2 spec](https://tools.ietf.org/html/rfc6749#section-2.2), which FusionAuth does.
+This library should support any server that implements the [OAuth2 spec](https://tools.ietf.org/html/rfc6749#section-2.2).
+FusionAuth does, so we should be good.

-This package also has support for Authorization Code grant.
-It also supports PKCE by default with no additional configuration needed.
+This package also has support for the Authorization Code grant.
+It enables PKCE by default.
+This is important because a mobile device is not a ["confidential client"](https://tools.ietf.org/html/rfc6749#section-2.1) and we want to make sure any malicious actors can't intercept our authorization code.

-To install this, we need to run the following code in our React Native project directory, in the terminal:
+To install `react-native-app-auth`, run the following in our React Native project directory:

 ```shell
 yarn add react-native-app-auth
 ```

-This will add the library.

-### Setting up react native app auth for iOS
+### Setting up iOS auth

-To set up the auth for an iOS app, we need to take the following steps.
-For all the options, check out the [package docs](https://github.com/FormidableLabs/react-native-app-auth#setup).
+To set up the auth for an iOS app, take the following steps.
+If you want to learn more about other, check out the [package docs](https://github.com/FormidableLabs/react-native-app-auth#setup).
 Here, only necessary steps will be outlined.

 First, we need to install cacao pod by running the command shown below: